CoRT: Complementary Rankings from Transformers: Experiments

 \subsection{Candidate Re-ranking}

 We re-rank candidates from both BM25 and \projname{BM25} to study the impact of the candidates on a subsequent \emph{interaction-focused} re-ranking.
-By varying the numbers of candidates, we investigate when adding more candidates becomes ineffective.
-The corresponding metrics, reported in Table \ref{tab:rerank}, have been calculated based on MS MARCO (\texttt{dev.small}).
+By varying the numbers of candidates, we investigate at which point adding more candidates becomes ineffective.

-\textbf{Re-ranking Model.} Similar to \cite{nogueira19}, we use a simple binary classifier based on a BERT.
-The model takes a query-passage pair and yields a relevance confidence.
-The pair $(q,p)$ is concatenated to one token sequence with two segments (as it is conventional in BERT).
+\mysubsub{Re-ranking Model} Similar to \cite{nogueira19}, we use a simple binary classifier based on BERT.
+The query-passage pair $(q,p)$ is concatenated to one token sequence of two segments.
 This sequence is processed by the BERT encoder while the \texttt{[CLS]} embedding of the last layer, which we denote with $\phi(q,p)$, is projected to a single classification logit.
 We then apply the sigmoid activation function $\sigma$ to obtain the relevance confidence for query $q$ and passage $p$.
 This procedure can be formalized as $\zeta(q,p)=\sigma(W'\phi(q,p)+b')$ where $W'\in \mathbb{R}^{h \times 1}$ and $b' \in \mathbb{R}$ are the parameters of a linear layer with a single output activation.
 To form a ranking at inference time, we sort the candidates by the model's confidence.
 Following \cite{nogueira19}, this model is trained using a point-wise objective.
-We sample query-passage pairs, each associated with a binary relevance label $y\in\{0,1\}$ and minimize the binary cross-entropy loss described below.
+We sample query-passage pairs, each associated with a binary relevance label $y\in\{0,1\}$ and minimize the binary cross-entropy loss: